cxn03651/write_xlsx/page_set_up.md

 #### <a name="set_header" class="anchor" href="#set_header"><span class="octicon octicon-link" /></a>set_header(string, margin)

-Headers and footers are generated using a $string which is a combination of plain text and control characters.
+Headers and footers are generated using a `string` which is a combination of plain text and control characters.
 The `margin` parameter is optional.

 The available control character are: